Pastor Rick Biedermann

 Our Administrative Assistant is Laurel Boyer.
 She is also serving as Administrative Assistant for English Lutheran Church of Bateman.
 She lived in Chippewa Falls most of her life with her family moving to Chippewa Falls when she was in 2nd grade from Duluth, MN.
 She has an Administrative Assistant-Associate Degree from Chippewa Valley Technical College as well as 15+ years of experience.
 She grew up in a Presbyterian Church, with her father being the Pastor.
 She feels this has been very useful coming into a church office because she is already familiar with the “ins and outs”.

-She has a 21-year-old daughter, Makaya, who is a junior at the University of Wisconsin – Stout.
-She is currently student teaching in Menomonie and plans to be an Art Teacher.
-She also has an 2-year-old son named Greyson, who is a charmer and is as sweet as can be.
+She has a wonderful 23-year-old daughter, Makaya, who is a senior at the University of Wisconsin – Stout with plans to be an Art Teacher.
+She also has an 3-year-old son named Greyson, who is a charmer and is as sweet as can be.
 She feels very blessed to be his Mom and he has been a wonderful addition to her life!
 She is very proud of both of her children!
 Laurel’s favorite bible verse is Joshua 1:9 “Have I not commanded you?
 Be strong and courageous.
 Do not be terrified; do not be discouraged, for the LORD your God will be with you wherever you go.”

 Noli Hadt, Church Organist